marcobiedermann/search-engine-optimization/readme.md

 * **[Uniqueness](https://www.youtube.com/watch?v=mQZY7EmjbMA):** do not provide duplicated content, use unique content types
 * **Length:** article should be at least 300 words
 * **Freshness:** new content is important.
 Updating pages or regulary posting is recommended
+* **Flash:** avoid Flash content and flash pages.
+They are not accessible on mobile phones and will be ranked lower

 ## Images
 * **[File name](https://www.youtube.com/watch?v=h2SWuUobbr0):** use a short descriptive name